kartsims/easysvg/README.md

 #### textDef($text)

 Returns a SVG-formatted definition of a string.
 This method is used by addText method.

 - $text : String UTF-8 encoded

+#### textDimensions($text)

+Returns the width and height of a string.
+This method is also used to set the width/height of the SVG (if none specified).

+- $text : String UTF-8 encoded